victrme/Bonjourr/_locales/en/overview.md

 - Available in 33 languages

 🔒 Privacy first
 Bonjourr collects no data, requires no account, and requests minimal permissions.
-There is no generative AI.
+Backgrounds are made by humans and do not use generative AI.
 Fully open source and transparent.

 👨‍💻 Independently made
 Bonjourr is crafted by two independent developers who genuinely care about design, privacy and doing things well, not a company with a roadmap driven by ads or investors.

+If you're looking for a beautiful homepage or startpage, Bonjourr is built for you.